Gaétan de Rassenfosse

+From 2010 to 2014 he served as Research Fellow and then Senior Research Fellow at the University of Melbourne in Australia.

+Education and career

 de Rassenfosse graduated in 2006 as an Ingénieur de gestion from Solvay Brussels School of Economics and Management at Université libre de Bruxelles.
-He subsequently joined Bruno van Pottelsberghe to pursue a PhD in economics at Université libre de Bruxelles.
-In his PhD thesis he was able to provide empirical evidence on the price elasticity of the demand for patents.
-After receiving his PhD in 2010 de Rassenfosse joined the University of Melbourne as a research fellow, where he developed a novel way to count patents that has since been adopted by institutions such as the National Science Foundation.
+He subsequently joined Bruno van Pottelsberghe to pursue a Ph.D. in economics at Université libre de Bruxelles.
+In his Ph.D. thesis he was able to provide empirical evidence on the price elasticity of the demand for patents.
+After receiving his Ph.D. in 2010 de Rassenfosse joined the University of Melbourne as a research fellow, where he developed a novel way to count patents that has since been adopted by institutions such as the National Science Foundation.

-Since 2014, he has been an assistant professor in economics of innovation at EPFL, where he is the director of the Innovation and Intellectual Property Policy Laboratory at the College of Management of Technology.
+He started as an assistant professor in the economics of innovation at EPFL in 2014 and was promoted to associate professor in 2022.
+He is the director of the Science, Technology and Innovation Policy Laboratory at the College of Management of Technology.

 Research

 de Rassenfosse's laboratory performs empirical economic research in the following areas: intellectual property, patents, economics of innovation and science policy.
 His laboratory has documented the discrimination against foreigners in the patent system and has engaged in the production of open source data.